Simple Homemade Seasoned Snack Mix To Reduce Food Waste

 Toasting To Refresh Stale Food

 She was always so resourceful and knew that toasting up old crackers, pretzels, and Chex-mix would freshen them and prevent food waste.
 This recipe is a really easy version of her classic take on Chex-mix, though I used crackers and snack foods that we already had on hand.

-It’s a really easy recipe combining simple ingredients like wheat and multi-grain waffle cereal as the base of the mix, Snyder’s of Hanover Pretzels for a hearty crunch, cashews to provide a dose of healthy fats, duck-shaped cheese crackers for a fun twist, and a few seasonings that are likely already in your pantry.
+It’s a really easy snack to reduce food waste that includes wheat and multi-grain waffle cereal as the base of the mix, mini pretzels for a hearty crunch, cashews to provide a dose of healthy fats, duck-shaped cheese crackers for a fun twist, and a few seasonings that are likely already in your pantry.

 The full recipe is at the bottom of the post, but basically it’s:

 Mix it up.
 Toast it up.
 Eat it up.

 Why Care About Food Waste?